Brent Regan

 Regan chairs the KCRCC and the Idaho Freedom Foundation simultaneously.
 The KCRCC vetting process uses IFF scores as a primary factor in deciding which candidates receive the endorsement.
 The organization that scores the candidates is run by the same man who runs the organization that endorses them.
 Source

 In 2026, a KCRCC voter guide was stamped for mass mailing under the Idaho Republican Party's PAC.
-Page 3 directed Republican voters to kootenaifreedomcaucus.org — the Kootenai Freedom Caucus website, Regan's own organized slate running for KCRCC seats.
+Page 3 directed Republican voters to kootenaifreedomcaucus.org - the Kootenai Freedom Caucus website, Regan's own organized slate running for KCRCC seats.
 The Idaho GOP's PAC used to campaign for candidates loyal to Regan in an internal party race.
-The IDGOP Chair at the time was Dorothy Moon — whom Regan himself nominated for that position in 2022 after she lost a KCRCC-endorsed race.
+The IDGOP Chair is Dorothy Moon - whom Regan himself nominated for that position in 2022 after she lost a KCRCC-endorsed race.
 Official party funds paying for Regan's own internal slate candidates, through a party chair he installed.
 Source: IDGOP voter guide, April 2026 · kootenaigop.org

 Pattern: White Nationalist Ties